Frequently asked questions

 Question: Do you require full payment up front to start working my copy?

-Answer: No. For large projects, for example, books, a nonrefundable deposit of 50% of the quoted cost is due before work begins.
+Answer: No. For large projects, for example, books, a nonrefundable deposit of 50% of the full project's quoted cost is due before work begins.
 You will receive an invoice for the remaining balance when the work is complete.

 For short-term projects, you will receive an invoice for the full amount when the work is complete.